ajberkley/cl-binary-store/README.md

 # cl-store-faster

 A fast and lightly customizable serializer/deserializer of Common Lisp objects to compact binary files.
+(Mainly working, just a few TODO items remaining)

 ## why?